andreykiv/JavaAngularBootcamp/README.md

 Each of the Maven projects has it's own pom.xlm file which is the file where all the dependencies of the project are linked into.

-Besides the implementation of Maven, Java's interface libraries such us Java Swing/AWT was heavily used in each of the exercise.
+Besides the implementation of Maven, Java's interface library such as Java Swing/AWT was heavily used in each of the exercise.
 ```
 #### 2. Tools used to run activities